 Follow the on-screen prompts to select the language, give the site a name, and configure its administrative user.
 Be sure to set a strong password for added security.

 Once you have completed the initial configuration, you can log in as the administrative user you just created and continue to set up your site.

 Step 5 — Configuring a Domain

-To use a domain name instead of the IP address follow the steps in How To Set Up a Host Name with DigitalOcean or set up with your own DNS provider.
-Either way you connect your domain name to your WordPress Droplet, once it resolves, you will need to update the WordPress configuration to use the domain.
+To use a domain name instead of the IP address of your Droplet, follow the steps in How To Set Up a Host Name with DigitalOcean or set up a domain name with your own DNS provider.
+Either way you connect your domain name to your WordPress Droplet, once it resolves using DNS, you will need to update the WordPress configuration to use the domain.

 Log in to your WordPress admin panel at http://DROPLETIPADDRESS/wp-admin using the admin account you created earlier.
 Click on General under Settings in the navigation bar on the left-hand side of the page.
 Here, you will see several options you can configure for your site.
 Update the WordPress Address (URL) and Site Address (URL) fields to reflect your new domain name and click Save Changes.